DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Method: Diffusion Inpainting with Semantic Keyframes and Constrained Optimization

 \subsection{Keyframe Generation from Language Descriptions}

-As illustrated in Figure~\ref{Fig: keyframe}, we employ general multi-modal vision-language models (VLMs), such as ChatGPT4, to analyze the task description $l$ and observation $O$, and generate action keyframes by: \textbf{1.
-Delineating the key steps} necessary to complete the task~\cite{huang2023voxposer, driess2023palm}.
-For example, given the task ``Avoid the can and pick up the mug'', the VLM generates two key steps: ``First move to the mug from the right side of the can'' then ``Grasp the mug handle and lift it.'' \textbf{2.
-Mapping key points} $\boldsymbol{p}^{\text{key}}$ on the observations $O$.
+As illustrated in Figure~\ref{Fig: keyframe}, we employ general multi-modal vision-language models (VLMs), such as ChatGPT4, to analyze the task description $l$ and observation $O$, and generate action keyframes using three main steps: \begin{enumerate} \item \textbf{Delineating the key steps} necessary to complete the task~\cite{huang2023voxposer, driess2023palm}.
+For example, given the task ``Avoid the can and pick up the mug'', the VLM generates two key steps: ``First move to the mug from the right side of the can'' then ``Grasp the mug handle and lift it.''

+\item \textbf{Mapping key points} $\boldsymbol{p}^{\text{key}}$ on the observations $O$.
 We ask the VLMs to map corresponding key points $\boldsymbol{p}^{\text{key}}$ based on the above steps by marking the relevant points on the images $O$.
 For example, grasping the mug handle would involve marking the handle region.
-Note that the points marked by VLMs are not exact grasp points (unlike \cite{shridhar2022cliport, shridhar2023perceiver, li2023manipllm}) and cannot be used to directly plan manipulation trajectories.
-Instead, they serve to provide ``coarse'' information that guides trajectory generation. \textbf{3.
-Generating action keyframes} $\boldsymbol{a}^{\text{key}}$ in the environment.
+We use points rather than paths because preliminary tests indicated that points were generated more robustly by current off-the-shelf VLMs (see illustrative example in Fig. 3).
+DISCO can potentially be used on paths, which would be interesting future work.
+Moreover, note that the points marked by VLMs are not exact grasp points (unlike \cite{shridhar2022cliport, shridhar2023perceiver, li2023manipllm}) and are not used to directly plan manipulation trajectories.
+Instead, they serve to provide ``coarse'' information that guides trajectory generation.

+\item \textbf{Generating action keyframes} $\boldsymbol{a}^{\text{key}}$ in the environment.
 Given the key points of the end-effector, we convert them to the keyframes $\boldsymbol{a}^{\text{key}}$ based on the policy and environment.
-Depending on the exact application, $\boldsymbol{a}^{\text{key}}$ could represent the 3D position, velocity of end-effectors, or robot configuration in joint space.
+Depending on the exact application, $\boldsymbol{a}^{\text{key}}$ could represent the 3D position, or be converted to end-effector velocity or joint configuration.
+In practice, we first calibrate a mapping from image keypoints to 3D positions, then use the robot's current state and inverse kinematics to obtain the actionable keyframe.